satche/botanist/README.md

 ## 4. Machine Learning Techniques

-We decided to have two different approaches to this problem: one using a CNN and one using an autoencoder.
+We decided to have two different approaches to this problem:

+- A supervised CNN, trained to recognise the written author ;
+- A unsupervices autoencoder, trained to reproduce the writting.

+Post-training, the models serves to extract features from the dataset.
+These features, representative of the input data in a compressed form, are visualized using Uniform Manifold Approximation and Projection (UMAP).
+UMAP is a dimensionality reduction technique that helps in visualizing clusters or patterns in high-dimensional data.
+In our case, it's instrumental in demonstrating how distinct classes of handwriting are represented in the latent space.
+Hopefully, the latent space (or compressed space in the CNN).
+We project the selected featured in a 2d plane.

 ### CNN

 Our model started with a simple architecture with just some layers, just engough to do some first tests.
 We decided to improve it by using a dual-path structure with different filter sizes (3x3 and 5x5), enabling it to capture diverse features.

-We try to avoid overfitting throug L1/L2 regularization layers.
-After our max pooling layers, we merge the two paths then add dense and dropout layer with a value of 0.2.
+We try to avoid overfitting throug L2 regularization.
+After our max pooling layers, we merge the two paths then add dense and dropout layer with a value of 0.2 to avoid overfitting.

 ```python
 # Define modele